davepinch/pinchy.cc/collections/_posts/2016-09-12-temple-de-hirsch-sinai-facade.md

 ---
-title: "In the remains of the Sld Sanctuary"
+title: "In the remains of the Old Sanctuary"
 layout: picture
 linked:
   - _posts/2016-10-03-temple-de-hirsch-sinai.md